jpetrie/fetch-dependency/README.md

 The cost of both of the aforementioned features is increased configuration time for the calling project (especially during initial configuration) as all dependencies are downloaded and built from source.
-To alleviate the impact on configuration time, FetchDependency tracks the fetched and configured version of each dependency.
-Only if the tracking file is missing or refers to a different version will FetchDependency actually re-do the fetch, configure and build steps.
+To alleviate the impact on configuration time, FetchDependency tracks the configured version of each dependency to avoid unneccessary pulls or rebuilds.

 ## Installation